 Concept Art Gallery, owned by Sam Berkovitz, was established in 1972.
 The gallery represents and exhibits works by many of Pittsburgh’s most established artists alongside other nationally and internationally recognized creatives.
-Their collection includes contemporary graphics by well-known American and European artists, including Richard Diebenkorn, April Gornik, Jenny Holzer, Richard Serra, Sol Lewitt, Glen Ligon and many others.
-The gallery’s other focus is on contemporary realist paintings and historical industrial images of Pittsburgh, featuring works by Hetzel, Aaron Gorson and Henry Koerner and photographic works by Luke Swank, Selden Davis and Ross Altwater.
-This collection is an important regional speciality for the gallery and is unique within Pittsburgh.
+Their collection includes contemporary graphics by well-known American and European artists, including Richard Diebenkorn, April Gornik, Jenny Holzer, Richard Serra, Sol Lewitt, Glen Ligon, and many others.
+The gallery’s other focus is on contemporary realist paintings and historical industrial images of Pittsburgh, featuring works by Hetzel, Aaron Gorson, and Henry Koerner, and photographic works by Luke Swank, Selden Davis, and Ross Altwater.
+This collection is an important regional specialty for the gallery and is unique in Pittsburgh.

 Concept Art Gallery, 1031 S Braddock Ave, Pittsburgh, PA, USA, +1 412 242 9200